Injured in a Target in Atlanta, GA? We Can Help

 Target is responsible for maintaining the entire property’s safety, including the parking lot.
 Target employees must routinely inspect the parking lot and address any dangerous situations as soon as possible.
 They can be liable if they knew or should have known about a hazard that led to your accident.

-How Long Does It Take to Settle a Case Against Target?
+How Long Does It Take to Settle an Injury Case Against Target?

 Slip and fall cases can take anywhere from months to a few years to settle.
 The company may even try to drag out the time, in hopes that you’ll give up on the lawsuit.